 The Yampa River begins near the town of Yampa, where the Bear River and Phillips Creek merge.
 It flows north by Phippsburg and into the Stagecoach State Park before traveling into Lake Catamount.

-It continues north through Steamboat Springs, passing Milner, Hayden, and Craig before reaching the Dinosaur National Monument, where it converges with the Green River.
+It continues north through Steamboat Springs, passing Milner, and 4 miles east of Hayden there is the Yampa River Preserve.
+This natural conservation area protects and preserves this region of the waterway’s habitat.
+After Hayden it continues to Craig before reaching the Dinosaur National Monument, where it converges with the Green River.

 Activities on the Yampa River

 Since the Yampa River is so long, it offers various activities at different locations.
 In Steamboat Springs, a popular summer venture is to go tubing down the river, typically from June through August.
 The earlier the faster the current.

 With places to grab a bite and plenty of riverside stops offering drinks, guests can choose between a small trip or hours of fun.

 Whitewater Rafting in the Yampa River State Park is another fun area to find some river action.
 While most of the waters in this area are pretty calm, there are some spots that produce Class III-V rapids.